 Case for induction: Back in ’89 they simply slid into place — a thoughtful hip-hop group with a joyful sound at a time when gangsta rap was all the rage.
 Their first three albums (People’s Instinctive Travels and the Paths of Rhythm, The Low End Theory, and Midnight Marauders) make up one of the best runs in the history of the genre, representing a beautiful confluence of inventive artistry, critical acclaim, and commercial success.
 Although they broke up in 1998, they returned in 2016 with one of their best releases, the timely, political We Got It from Here… Thank You 4 Your Service.

 What’s the holdup: The hip-hop acts that have been inducted so far have mostly been the hugely famous, obvious picks, like Run-DMC (Class of ’09) or the Beastie Boys (Class of ’12.)
-But even LL Cool J, who’s a major celebrity, has been nominated five times and somehow still can’t get in.
-Given that they’re not at that fame level, Tribe will sadly have to wait their turn.
+But even LL Cool J, who’s a major figure in hip-hop (plus Hollywood), is nominated for the sixth time this year, having failed to get enough votes on his first five ballots.

 Became eligible: 1999 ceremony